dmsc/fastbasic/manual.md

   apostrophe will be ignored.
 This is analogous to REM in Atari BASIC.

+**Clears variables and free memory**
+**CLR**

+  Clears all integer and floating-point variables to 0, all strings to empty strings and frees all memory associated with arrays.

+  After `CLR` you can't access arrays without allocating again with `DIM`.

 **Defines array with initial values**
 **DATA _arr()_ [type] = n1,n2, / DA.**